 # UTI Nifty Next 50 Index Fund-Direct-Growth

-Best SIP Mutual Funds to invest in India in 2021 -Multi-Cap
+Best SIP Mutual Funds to invest in India in 2022 -Flexi-Cap

 Last year I recommended Parag Parikh Long Term Equity Fund and Axis Multi-Cap Fund.
 I am retaining both funds as usual.

-Finally, my list of Top 10 Best SIP Mutual Funds to invest in India in 2021 is as below.
+Finally, a list of my Top 10 Best SIP Mutual Funds to invest in India in 2022 are as below.

 What is my style of construction Equity Portfolio?